Skip to main content

 kubectl create clusterrolebinding <clusterrolebinding_name> --clusterrole=cluster-admin --serviceaccount=kube-system:<serviceaccount_name>

-3. Add to the TOKENNAME environment variable the name of the secret of the created ServiceAccount in which the token is stored:
+3. Add to the environment variable TOKENNAME The name of the secret of the created ServiceAccount in which the token is stored:

 export TOKENNAME=$(kubectl -n kube-system get serviceaccount/<serviceaccount_name> -o jsonpath='{.secrets[0].name}')